Roll Forming Blog

 Outdoor use: Stainless steel is desirable for outdoor commercial and industrial purposes.
 Why?
 See the next paragraph.

 Looks: Who doesn’t love stainless steel’s clean look?
 Its chromium oxide layer is what makes it shine so beautifully.
-Stainless steel has a high percentage of chromium and other elements, making it resistant to staining, rust, some caustic materials, and heat.
+Stainless steel has a high percentage of chromium and other elements, making it resistant to staining, rust, acidic materials, and heat.
 It does require occasional cleaning.
 Stainless steel also comes in a variety of brushed and polished surface finishes.

 Roll Forming Aluminum